abalchiumas/EstacionABC/README.md

 TODO:
 * Add sonar for code coverage
 * Unit tests using JUnit5
-* Improve the Arduino code to work with multilpe sensors
 * Create front-end
 * Split aplication into modules (web and arduino)
-* Dockerize application
+* Dockerize application (is this really necessary?)
-* CI/CD?